minlanyu/cs145-site/infra.md

 <p><i>Note: Some notes about VMWare were borrowed from the CS 61 offered by Eddie Kohler.</i></p>

-### Addendum: using Virtualbox
+### Addendum: using Virtual box
 While the recommended virtual achine monitor for our course is VMWare, our projects work without issues on Virtual Box as well.
+We can provide a Virtual Box VM on request.
 Here are some helpful notes in case you prefer Virtual Box.

 - For SSH access: Usually it is hard to use the virtual machine directly through your hypervisor.
 We have installed OpenSSH server in this virtual machine so that you can use it through ssh command.
 You can connect to your virtual machine by typing:  `ssh p4@localhost -p 1338`